felleg/felleg.gitlab.io-backup/content/posts/20210218-myFavoriteColor.md

 frontpage: "true"
 ---

-I am starting to understand that in this world, you have to be sincere to be reach others that do not understand you.
+I am starting to understand that in this world, you have to be sincere to be able to reach others that do not understand you.
 However, opening up is hard, it makes us vulnerable.
 It gives others the opportunity to strike you down for what you are not.